KaustubhKanagalekar/crazyflie_interface/README.md

 1. Identify drone URI (# under drone)
 2. `ros2 launch crazyflie_interface base_controller_launch.py backend:=cflib uri:=uri` for hardware backend.
 3. `ros2 service call /cf_interface/command crazyflie_interface/srv/Command "{command: 'takeoff'}"` to takeoff.
-4. It will start flying to random targets
+4. It will start flying to random targets (Note: with the new code, it will not travel to random targets, but rather to a single goal defined in the code)
 5. `ros2 service call /cf_interface/command crazyflie_interface/srv/Command "{command: 'land'}"` to land.

 ## TODOs